-Before we look at the connection between anorexia and compulsive exercise, let’s first uncover some of the signs and symptoms of compulsive exercise, as defined by the National Eating Disorder Association .
+Before we look at the connection between anorexia and compulsive exercise, let’s first uncover some signs and symptoms of compulsive exercise, as defined by the National Eating Disorder Association:

-- Exercise that interferes with important life activities and occurs in inappropriate settings and times
+- Exercise interferes with important life activities and occurs in inappropriate settings and times.

-- The individual maintains a rigid, excessive exercise regime in spite of illness, medical complications, injuries, fatigue, or weather
+- The individual maintains a rigid, excessive exercise regime despite illness, medical complications, injuries, fatigue, or weather.

-- Feelings of discomfort with inactivity or rest
+- The person experiences feelings of discomfort with inactivity or rest.

-- Withdrawing from family, friends, and social activities to exercise more
+- They withdraw from family, friends, and social activities to exercise more.

-- Using exercise as a way to purge or as permission to eat food (i.e. “burn off” calories)
+- They use exercise as a way to purge or as permission to eat food (to “burn off” calories).

-- Constantly feeling as though you are not good enough, not pushing hard enough, and not going fast enough while exercising
+- The individual may continually feel as though they are not good enough, not pushing hard enough, and not going fast enough while exercising.

 The Connection Between Anorexia & Compulsive Exercise

-In one famous study, researchers gave lab rats access to a wheel and then restricted their food intake to stimulate anorexia.
-The researchers were surprised to find that the starving rats started running on the wheel excessively, even going so far as to ignore the few meals they were offered, just so they could keep on running.
+In one famous study, researchers gave lab rats access to a wheel and restricted their food intake to stimulate anorexia.
+The researchers were surprised that the starving rats started running on the wheel excessively, even going so far as to ignore the few meals they were offered to keep running.

 The same anomaly is seen among young children with anorexia.
-Though many young children with anorexia do not yet display a conscious effort to burn calories or control their body shape/weight with exercise, they still can’t seem to stop running around aimlessly, moving constantly, and fidgeting.
+Though many young children with anorexia do not yet make a conscious effort to burn calories or control their body shape or weight with exercise, they still can’t stop running around aimlessly, moving constantly, and fidgeting.

-As one researcher explained, though compulsive exercise may, in some anorexics, start out as a desire to burn calories and control body weight/shape, the evidence reveals that compulsive exercise eventually becomes “autonomous and controlled more by ‘biology’ than by conscious decision-making” .
+As one researcher explained, though compulsive exercise may, in some anorexic individuals, start as a desire to burn calories and control body weight or shape, the evidence reveals that compulsive exercise eventually becomes “autonomous and controlled more by ‘biology’ than by conscious decision-making.”

-In short, compulsive exercise in anorexics is often an intrinsic drive switched on by the energy imbalance caused by food restriction.
+In short, compulsive exercise in anorexic people is often an intrinsic drive switched on by the energy imbalance caused by food restriction.

 Increased Risk of Medical Complications

 Excessive exercise (and often exercise of any kind) among individuals with anorexia nervosa can be dangerous.
-Compulsive exercise in anorexics can lead to heart problems, overuse injuries, muscle wasting, electrolyte imbalances, and even sudden death.
-Further, since many individuals with anorexia have weak bones, the risk of exercise-induced bone fractures is high, with compulsive exercise greatly increasing this risk .
+Compulsive exercise in anorexics can lead to:

 Greater Psychological Distress